 Economics is the science that deals with the production, distribution and consumption of goods and services.
 Economists attempt to understand the economy and the way it responds to various influences such as changes in federal interest rates.
 While there are many subdivisions in the study of economics, two major ones are macroeconomics and microeconomics.
 Macroeconomics is the study of the entire system of economics.
 Microeconomics is the study of how the system affects one business or parts of the economic system.
+To earn the AA-T, students must meet the following requirements:

 - a.
-Completion of 60 semester units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - A minimum grade point average of 2.0 or higher.
+Completion of 60 semester units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - b.
+A minimum grade point average of 2.0 or higher.
 Students completing this degree will have satisfied the lower division major preparation and transfer requirements for priority admission consideration to a local CSU campus.

-- Use a cost-benefit analysis at the margin to analyze the behavior of economic agents. - 2.
+- 1. Use a cost-benefit analysis at the margin to analyze the behavior of economic agents. - 2.
 Analyze the workings of the market. - 3.
 Analyze the response of the economy to a disturbance. - 4.
 Analyze the effects of government intervention in the economy. - 5.
-Apply basic concepts of probability and probability distributions to computing probabilities related to real world problems. - Prepare multiple step income statements, retained earnings statements and report forms of classified balance sheets. - 7.
+Apply basic concepts of probability and probability distributions to computing probabilities related to real world problems. - 6.
+Prepare multiple step income statements, retained earnings statements and report forms of classified balance sheets. - 7.
 Solve application problems involving optimization.

-Requirements for the Economics Associate in Arts transfer degree may be met by completing: (a) 14-15 units of major core courses, 3-5 units from "List A," and 3-5 units from "List B" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C-" or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.
+Requirements for the Economics Associate in Arts transfer degree may be met by completing: (a) 14-15 units of major core courses, 3-5 units from "List A," and 3-5 units from "List B" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C" or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.

+MAJOR CORE CO UK3E3 (14-13 UNI13)

 ECON 001 PRINCIPLES OF MICROECONOMICS

+ECON 002 PRINCIPLES OF MACROECONOMICS

 MATH 227 OR STATISTICS

-BUS 015 BUSINESS STATISTICS 3
+BUS 015 BUSINESS STATISTICS

-MATH 236 OR CALCULUS FOR BUSINESS AND SOCIAL SCIENCE .5
+MATH 236 OR CALCULUS FOR BUSINESS AND SOCIAL SCIENCE5

-MATH 261 CALCULUSI
+MATH 261 CALCULUS I

-LIST A: SELECT ON E COURSE (3-5 UNITS)

-A A A TILL O CO CALCULUS

-LIST A: SELECT ONE COURSE (3-5 UNITS)
+LIST A: SELECT O NE COURSE (3-5 UNITS)

-MATH 262 CALCULUS II
+MATH 262 ACCT 001 ACCT 002 CIS 101 CALCULUS II

-ACCT 001 INTRODUCTORY ACCOUNTING I

-ACCT 002 PRINCIPLES OF MANAGERIAL ACCOUNTING5

-CIS 101 INTRODUCTION TO COMPUTERS AND THEIR

-USES

 CAOT 032 BUSINESS COMMUNICATIONS

-LIST B: SELECT ONE COURSE (3-5 UNITS)
+LIST B: SELECT O NE COURSE (3-5 UNITS)

+1

 MATH 263 CALCULUS III

-MATH 270 LINEAR ALGEBRA3
+MATH 270 LINEAR ALGEBRA

-OR ANY "LIST A" COURSE NOT ALREADY USED
+OR ANY "LIST A" CO DURSE NOT ALREADY USED